shhutc18/README-Generator/README.md

 ## Installation

-User must have Node installed on their local machine.
+User must have node.js installed on their local machine.

 ## Usage

 To use this feature, please run the command "node index.js" in the terminal.
+A series of questions will appear one at a time that pertain to users project.
+The answers that are given will then be formatted into an accurate and professional README file that the user can display for their project.

 ## License